bvda/sw4bed-01/exercises/lesson-12/lesson-12.md

 ## Exercise 12-5
 ### Add more cards
 Add the data in `exercises/lesson-12/drk.json`.
 You will have to fix the JSON before it will be processed.
-Remember to remove the database between each run in order to seed the database
+Remember to remove the database between each run in order to seed the database.
+You can use the Mongo Express website @ http://localhost:5050 or MongoDB Compass (get it @ https://www.mongodb.com/try/download/compass)

 If you are having too good of a day, check out the set(s) Apocalyse and/or Innistrad on Scryfall[^1] (you can find more information about the model[^2] on their site)